Like-a-Fishhook Village

-The decision to move
+Decision to move

 "Enemies gave our tribes much trouble after the smallpox year, my grandmother said.
 Bands of Sioux waylaid hunting parties...", said Buffalo Bird Woman (Hidatsa).
 Another concern for the Hidatsa and the Mandan was the dwindling amount of wood where they lived in Big Hidatsa at Knife River.
 The majority of the tribes agreed to build a new settlement in common some place up the Missouri.

 A few Mandan stayed behind with the Arikara at the former Mandan head village Mitutanka.
 Some miles away existed a small Mandan village and the life went on here as usual until the early 1860s.
 A number of the Hidatsa ceased farming and joined the River Crow at the Yellowstone River.

-The migration
+Migration

 The migration started in the spring of 1844, led by Hidatsa chief Four Bears and Missouri River, a Hidatsa medicine man.
 The people raised a camp on the north banks of the Missouri at a point called Like-a-Fishhook.
 The name was due to a peculiar bend of the river.
 The Hidatsa also knew the place as "Dancing Bear".

-The groundwork
+Groundwork and site

 Winter village of the Manitaries (Hidatsa) in Dakota Territory, 1833 - NARA - 530977.
 An earth lodge in a winter village was small and only used a few months a year.
 Some times the village was swept away by the Missouri in the spring rise.

 "Soon after they came to Like-a-Fishhook bend, the families ... began to clear fields, for gardens."
 The vegetable plots were located on the river bottomland nearby.
 The village founders prepared for building round, dome shaped earth lodges with an inner frame of wood during the autumn.
 They spent the cold season in winter camps.
 The heavy work of construction began the next year.

-The village site

 Four Bears marked the borders of the village.
 Missouri River walked over the area and sang songs connected to his sacred bundle.
 "I want to have the village here so that my people will increase and be safe", he told.